 Some plans also restrict doctor choice, Plan F allows you to choose any doctor you want.
 You also don’t need a referral to see a specialist.

 Plan G offers the same coverages as Plan F, EXCEPT it does not cover the Part B deductible.
-But remember, the Part B deductible is only $198 in 2020.
-The reason people choose this plan is because they can often save more than $200 in premium cost over Plan F. This more than covers the deductible cost.
+But remember, the Part B deductible is $240 in 2024.
+The reason people choose this plan is that they can often save more than $200 in premium cost over Plan F. This more than covers the deductible cost.

-A High Deductible Plan G was introduced in 2020.
-Currently, you need to hit a $2,340 deductible before coverage begins with Plan G. The benefit is that premiums are much lower compared to the original Plan G. If you are a healthy senior with few medical expenses, this may be a plan to consider.
+A High Deductible Plan G was introduced in 2021.
+With this plan you need to hit a $2,340 deductible before coverage begins with Plan G. The benefit is that premiums are much lower compared to the original Plan G. If you are a healthy senior with few medical expenses, this may be a plan to consider.
 You may actually save enough in premiums that cover a portion of the deductible.

 The only main benefit missing from this list is the Part B deductible.